 What would happen if you haven’t worked with anyone in my line of work?

 Most of the principles of translation and teaching are the same.
 After a chat with you, I will be able to tell you whether we are a good fit to work together.
 Translation isn’t a quick job if it’s done properly, as there is a lot of research goes into the topic being translated – not just of the subject but also of the cultural references and idioms.
 I have worked with students who have different learning styles and taught privately, individually and in group sessions.
 It’s more fun in a group session as we all work and learn together.

-What gives you the edge over other Translators and Spanish Tutors?
+What gives you the edge over other Translators and Language Tutors?

 I believe that one of the main reasons I am able to teach and translate is that I have a lot of life experience.
-I studied Spanish and Italian at university and only graduated a couple of years ago at the ripe old age of 60.
+I studied Spanish and Italian at university, with a year of TESOL (Teaching English to Students of Other Languages) and only graduated a few years ago as a mature student.
 I found that life experience really helped with my studies and my approach to people and their different learning styles.
-I also have a daughter who has communication difficulties so that has never phased me.
+I also have a daughter who has communication difficulties so that has never fazed me.
 Something I found when I worked as a Teaching Assistant too.

 What kind of people do you work with best and what would you expect from me?

 The people I work best with are enthusiastic and positive and prepared to discuss any difficulties they have.
 They are committed to helping themselves by completing worksheets and having an open mind, when learning Spanish or English, and open to discussion and communication about their topic when translating so that we can get the best ever translation.
 I would expect you to turn up regularly for lessons and complete any work I ask you to do between sessions – don’t worry though, it won’t be pages and pages of homework!
 We will discuss everything in your getting acquainted call and you will receive any resources you need before the sessions.